ForgeRock/forgeops/samples/fr-platform/README.md

 **There is no OAuth2 client shipped with this sample**.
 Refer to the [Example OAuth 2 Clients Project](https://github.com/ForgeRock/exampleOAuth2Clients) to find a sample client that will be the most useful for your needs.

 Docker, Kubernetes and Helm are used to automate the deployment of this sample.
-The main "openam" and "ds" helm charts are used to start those services.
-The configuration for all of the products is stored within this sample folder:
+The forgeops "frconfig", "openam", "ds", "amster", "openidm" and "openig" helm charts are used to start these services.
+The configuration for all of these products is stored within this sample folder.
+For development simplicity, that configuration is managed by extending the docker images rather than using "git" init containers to load it at runtime.

  - "amster" contains the AM configuration
  - "rs" contains the IG configuration
  - "idm" contains the IDM configuration
- - "pg" contains the PostgreSQL configuration (used for IDM workflow)

- The helm charts included under the "templates" folder are intentionally oversimplified in terms of their Kubernetes configuration.
-They should not be considered a pattern for a production deployment.
-Refer to the other areas of forgeops for production-ready templates.

 ## Running the Sample